Multisections of higher-dimensional manifolds: Introduction

 Heegaard splittings and trisections of a given manifold are known to be unique up to some stabilization moves.
-We introduce higher-dimensional stabilization moves which allow to state uniqueness conjectures.
-These stabilisation moves can be defined as connected sums of a multisected manifold with a genus--$1$ multisection of the standard sphere.
+We introduce higher-dimensional stabilization moves, which can be defined as connected sums of a multisected manifold with a genus--$1$ multisection of the standard sphere.
 We also describe them as ambient cut-and-paste operations on the multisected manifold.

+\begin{question} For a closed connected orientable smooth manifold $W$ of dimension greater or equal to $5$, do every two multisections of $W$ become isotopic after some number of stabilizations? \end{question}

+Since a multisection diagram determines a manifold up to homeomorphism, it encodes the topological invariants of the manifold.
+We explain how to compute the homology of a multisected manifold from a multisection diagram.
+More precisely, we show that the homology of the manifold is the homology of a complex defined using the first homology group of the central surface and its subgroups generated by the curves of the diagram.